-Net Present Value should always be positive, and the project with the highest NPV is the better option.
+NPV should always be positive, and the project with the highest value is the better option.

 Internal Rate of Return (IRR)

-You will select the project with the highest IRR if you have many to choose from.
+You should select the project with the highest IRR.

 This is what you lose by choosing another project.
-You will choose the project with the lower opportunity cost if you have many options.
+You will choose the project with the lower opportunity cost if you have several options.

 These are a few of the benefits measurement techniques used in the selection of projects.

 Now, we come to the constraint’s optimization methods.

 This is also known as the mathematical model of selection and is used for large projects requiring complex calculations.